Experimental evidence for surface tension origin of the circular hydraulic jump: 's theory

 \subsection{Jump height including surface tension and gravity}

-The jump marks the transition from a supercritical thin film to a subcritical thicker film, accompanied by a large decrease in liquid velocity.
-The momentum balance {at the jump is}
+The jump marks the transition from a supercritical thin film to a subcritical thicker film, accompanied by a large decrease in liquid velocity. \rkb{We combine the phenomenological model, based on the momentum balance {at the jump}, (\ref{eq:Phenomenological}) \citep{bush2003influence}, with our theoretical model to predict the height of the jump}, giving

-where $\overline{u}$ and $\overline{U}$ are the depth averaged velocities upstream and downstream of the jump, {respectively,} and $H$ is the film thickness { downstream of the jump}.
-Equation (\ref{eq:MB1}) indicates that gravity plays an important role downstream of the jump.
-From continuity, {at the jump}
+where $\overline{u}$ and $\overline{U}$ are the depth averaged velocities upstream and downstream of the jump, {respectively,} and $H$ is the film thickness { downstream of the jump}. \rkb{We consider an ideal, sharp transitioning jump connecting upstream and downstream flows by a singularity, for which continuity {\textit{at the jump}} gives

-{From (\ref{conti1}), we can write, $\rho \bar{U^2} H = C \rho \bar{u^2} h (\frac{h}{H})$, where $C = \frac{\bar{u}^2}{\bar{u^2}} \frac{\bar{U^2}}{\bar{U}^2}$.
-If we} assume that the shape factors {of the} velocity profiles across the jump {are the same,} {implying $C= 1$,} {we find}
+} {From (\ref{conti1}), we can write, $\rho \bar{U^2} H = C \rho \bar{u^2} h (\frac{h}{H})$, where $C = \frac{\bar{u}^2}{\bar{u^2}} \frac{\bar{U^2}}{\bar{U}^2}$.
+If we} assume that the shape factors {of the} velocity profiles across the jump {are the same,} {implying $C= 1$,} {we find} \rkb{